CoreHealth Wellness Center

 • You're not doing the home care.
 Stretches, sleep position, posture at work — these matter.
 Care without home support takes longer and sometimes doesn't work.

-If you're at visit five and making steady progress, continuing makes sense.
-If you're at visit five and stalled, we need to talk about what's not working and what to try instead.
+If you're making steady progress, continuing makes sense.
+If progress has stalled, we need to talk about what's not working and what to try instead.

 How we actually measure progress